-The BSW Program Director is responsible for determining student's eligibility for field placement.
+The BSW Program Director is responsible for determining a student's eligibility for field placement.
 The BSW Field Coordinator is responsible for assignments to the appropriate agencies.
 Factors taken into consideration for assignments and agency placement include, but are not limited to:

-- Student's ability to function in a particular agency setting - Agency's ability to meet the student's specific needs - Student's interest and future career goals - Performance in the required 180 hours of volunteer work in the BSW program - Student's volunteerism and work experience in social service agencies - Student's specific educational needs
+- Student's ability to function in a particular agency setting - Agency's ability to meet the student's specific needs - Student's interest and future career goals - Performance in the required 120 hours of volunteer work in the BSW program (log sheet submission) - Student's volunteerism and work experience in social service agencies - Student's specific educational needs

-Students are eligible for field seminar and field experience with a minimum cumulative average of 2.50, and at least a cumulative of 3.0 in all required social work courses requiring a grade of "B" or better.
-To be eligible for field education, students must have completed all prerequisites for the field courses, including 180 clock hours of approved volunteer work.
+Students are eligible for field seminar and field experience with a minimum cumulative average of 2.50, and at least a cumulative of 3.00 in all required social work courses with a grade requirement of "B" or better.
+To be eligible for field education, students must have completed all prerequisites for the field courses, including 120 clock hours of approved volunteer work.
 Field course prerequisites include the completion of ALL REQUIRED COURSES for the Social Work major except SOWK 4470, Integrative Field Seminar, which is offered concurrently with SOWK 4472: Field Instruction.
+Students must apply for field placement if all the above requirements have been met.